The ultimate apple pie with a flaky pie crust and melty apple filling packed with flavors.

 - All-purpose flour: Use regular all-purpose flour.
 Chilling it in the fridge in advance helps to keep the butter cold.

-- Granulated sugar: It is not a must, but a small amount is added today to add a slight sweetness.
+- Granulated sugar: It is not a must, but I like to add a small amount of sugar to add a little bit of sweetness.

 - Salt: I used regular table salt.

-- Unsalted butter: Use very cold butter to prevent it from getting too soft as you make the dough.
+- Unsalted butter: Use very cold butter to prevent it from getting too soft while making the dough.

-- Icy water: The cold water helps to keep the butter cold.
+- Icy-cold water: The cold water helps to keep the butter cold.

 - Oil: I used olive oil today, but you can use other regular oils.